Is it finally time to call Trump racist?

 Their statement added: “As our nation fights to move forward, our president falls deeper and deeper into the rabbit hole of racism and xenophobia."

-On Twitter Thursday, the phraae "Trump is a Racist" was trending, with some saying Trump’s remarks were not a surprise.
+On Twitter Thursday, the phrase "Trump is a Racist" was trending, with some saying Trump’s remarks were not a surprise.

 Trump has long been called racist, dating at least back to 1973 when his housing management company was the target of a Justice Department Civil Rights Division lawsuit over allegations he and his real estate developer father were keeping black and Puerto Rican people out of their apartments.